Celebrating a Centennial of Indigenous American Study

 2012

-Maria-Luisa De Ajubita Franklin Endowed Fund is established for graduate anthropology students to conduct field research in Mexico and Central America.
+Maria Luisa De Ajubita Franklin Endowed Fund at MARI is established for graduate students in Anthropology to conduct field research in Mexico and Central America.

 2013

-Yvonne Effinger celebrates the remarkable impact MARI had on the life of her husband, Lt.
-Col. Clinton “Clint” Effinger III with a gift to enhance the stewardship of its artifact collections.
+Yvonne Effinger celebrates the remarkable impact a MARI education had on the life of her husband, Lt.
+Col. Clinton “Clint” Effinger III, by making a gift to enhance the stewardship of its artifact collections.
 With her support, priceless historical collections, including Aleutian objects donated by Clint, are protected from damaging UV and infrared light — securing them for generations of future scholars.

 2019

-A Hitz Foundation gift helps create MARI’s Geographic Information Systems (GIS) Lab, which analyzes and computes archeological data.
-This lab uses lidar remote sensing technology that enables MARI to gather highly precise data over large vegetation-covered areas, uncovering exciting new discoveries.
-Canuto helms a team that discovered dozens of ancient cities in Guatemala, including some 60,000 structures, with this innovative technology.
+A gift from the Hitz Foundation helps create MARI’s Geographic Information Systems (GIS) Lab, which analyzes and computes archeological data.
+This lab uses lidar remote sensing technology, which enables MARI to gather highly precise data over large vegetation-covered areas, uncovering exciting new discoveries.
+MARI Director Marcello A. Canuto and Tulane Research Professor Francisco Estrada-Belli were part of a team that discovered dozens of ancient cities in Guatemala, including some 60,000 structures, with this innovative technology.

 2024